 - Money to Throw Away: When Nicky is attempting to persuade Crunch to undertake One Last Job, he tries to prove that it is not about the money by taking the cash he just stole by being a Percussive Pickpocket and tossing it into the air as he storms off.
 However, as he does so, he mutters to himself:There has to be a cheaper way to do this.

 - One Last Job: The Warsaw job was intended to be this, but things went wrong.
-Seven years later, the theft of the Gospel of St. James becomes a new last job for the Caper Crew.
+Seven years later, the theft of the Gospel According to James becomes a new last job for the Caper Crew.

 - Planning with Props: Crunch demonstrates his plan for the smash-and-grab raid on the border station using toys as props, before Nicky points out all the reasons it won't work.